Template · Template · Template

-Photographs, pictures, slides, movies, video, or other media coverage of students may be taken for College-related business, in connection with their enrollment or participation in LCC activities without compensation from LCC, its Trustees, officers, directors, employees, students and agents of each of them, and photographs, pictures, slides, movies, video, or other media coverage of students may be used for any legal purposes.
+Photographs, pictures, slides, movies, video, or other media coverage of students may be taken for College-related business, in connection with their enrollment or participation in LCC activities without compensation from LCC, its Trustees, officers, directors, employees, students and agents of each of them.
+Photographs, pictures, slides, movies, video, or other media coverage of students may be used for any legal purposes.

-RULES AND GUIDELINES FOR USE OF THE ART, DESIGN AND MULTIMEDIA PROGRAM COMPUTER LABS:
+RULES AND GUIDELINES FOR USE OF THE ART AND DESIGN PROGRAM COMPUTER LABS:

 Use of computer resources is a privilege extended by Lansing Community College to students and employees, as a tool to enhance the educational process and promote the basic mission of the college.
 Anyone who uses this for illegal activities or to contravene the basic mission of the college may have their privileges revoked and may be subject to prosecution.

 Only authorized users may use the lab, its equipment and materials.
 "Authorized" means the user's name is on the current Users List provided by the Program Coordinator to lab personnel.
 No exceptions will be made to this rule.
-(Staff with special needs should contact the Computer Graphics Program Coordinator.)
+(Individuals in need of accommodations should contact the Computer Graphics Program Coordinator.)

 Resource materials are for in-lab use only and may not be removed from the labs at any time.

 Users may not alter any files or directories on the hard disks, must store their personal files to their own disks, and must observe all software licensing agreements.
 Copying of software is illegal and those who steal software will be prosecuted.